cs-ed/impacts-Isasea/README.md

 ### Learning Objectives

-Describe the learning objectives for the class that relate to social impacts.
-Consider using Bloom's Taxonomy to identify the types of cognitive and/or affective outcomes (and their associated verbs): https://bloomstaxonomy.net/

 Learning Objectives:
 Students will be able to :
-1. Analyze complex problems and provide creative solutions using computer science by thinking of what is best ethically.
-2. Learn about different problems that affect the cyber world including identity theft and privacy concerns.
+1. Students will be able to analyze complex problems such as using a computer to store personal data and provide creative solutions using technolgy to advocate for others who do not know why these problems are problematic.
+Students provide evidence of security breaches.
+2. Learn how identity theft is changing the world in terms of new technology and provide possible new technologies to help prevent identity theft.
-3. Learn about Cyberbullying and ways to find help.
+3. Learn about Cyberbullying and ways to find help and ultimately stop this.

 ### Learning Activities